CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 version: "1.0"
 draft: true
 ---
-This section discusses how you can run the Cumulus Production Ready Automation, unchanged and unmodified on your own system in your enterprise.
-You can test, learn, and experience Cumulus Linux driven by best practice Ansible automation, and test drive the officially-supported golden standard configurations and architectures by running the Production Ready Automation as-is and unmodified.
+This section discusses how you can run the Cumulus Production Ready Automation unmodified on your own system in your enterprise.
+You can test, learn, and experience Cumulus Linux driven by best practice Ansible automation, and test drive the officially-supported golden standard configurations and architecture.

 For more details about how to customize, reuse, and adapt these examples of simulation, automation, or CI/CD for your own purposes, refer to {{<link title="Customize Production Ready Automation" text="Customize Production Ready Automation">}}.